-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Prevention, Sports and Exercise Cardiology, CHD & Pediatrics and Prevention, Exercise, Sports & Exercise and Congenital Heart Disease & Pediatric Cardiology
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Prevention, Sports and Exercise Cardiology, CHD and Pediatrics and Prevention, Exercise, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology

 Keywords: Child, Soccer, Overweight, Weight Loss, Arterial Pressure, Exercise, Baroreflex, Obesity, Metabolic Equivalent, Heart Rate, Autonomic Nervous System, Italy

 < Back to Listings